Structured Multi-Track Accompaniment Arrangement via Style Prior Modelling: Method

-Our prior model is an encoder-decoder framework as shown in Figure \ref{prior_model}.
-It generates multi-track functions (as latent codes) conditional on the input of a track-wise downmixed mixture or a solo piano.
-For conciseness, we use $z_{n, \tau}$ to collectively denote the grouping of 9 function codes from the same 2-bar clip, where $n = 1, 2, \cdots, N$ is the track index, and $\tau=1, 2, \cdots, T$ is the time (clip) index.
-Concretely:
+The VQ-VAE in Section \ref{orchestration_section} derives latent codes $s_{1:8T}^{1:K}$ for \textit{orchestral function} as a multi-stream time series.
+Here $k=1, 2, \cdots K$ is the stream (track) index and $\tau=1, 2, \cdots, 8T$ is the time (beat) index.
+The purpose of \emph{style prior modelling} is to infer \emph{orchestral function} given \emph{piano reduction} so that the former can be leveraged to orchestrate the latter into multi-track music.
+We design our prior model as shown in Figure \ref{prior_model}.
+It is an encoder-decoder framework that models parallel tracks/streams of \textit{orchestral function} codes conditional on the \textit{piano reduction}.

-The decoder module of our prior model constitutes alternate Transformer \cite{vaswani2017attention} encoder and decoder layers that are stacked \emph{orthogonally}.
-While the encoder layer aggregates inter-track information along the track axis, the decoder layer predicts next-step code grouping on the time axis auto-regressively.
-Our design models time-wise dependency and inter-track cohesion simultaneously.
-We add relative positional embedding \cite{huang2018music} and instrument embedding \cite{zhao2023qa} to the track axis and music timing condition \cite{dhariwal2020jukebox} to the time axis.
-The timing condition encodes the positions in a training segment as fractions of the complete song, which can help the model capture the overall structure of a song.
-Compared to collapsing multi-track music to a 1-D sequence as previous works do \cite{ren2020popmag,von2022figaro,dong2022multitrack}, our strategy brings down the computation complexity from $\mathcal{O}(N^2T^2)$ to $\mathcal{O}(\max(N, T)^2)$.
+The decoder module (right of Figure \ref{prior_model}) has alternate layers of Track Encoder and Auto-Regressive Decoder.
+Track Encoder is a standard Transformer encoder layer~\cite{vaswani2017attention} and it aggregates inter-track information along the track axis.
+Auto-Regressive Decoder is a Transformer decoder layer (with self-attention and cross-attention) and it predicts next-step \emph{orchestral function} codes on the time axis.
+By orthogonally stacking two types of layers, we can model track-wise and time-wise dependencies simultaneously with a manageable computational cost.
+Compared to sequential tokenization methods in previous studies~\cite{ren2020popmag,von2022figaro,dong2022multitrack}, our method brings down the complexity from~$\mathcal{O}(N^2T^2)$ to $\mathcal{O}(\max(N, T)^2)$.
+Moreover, we support a flexible multi-track form ($N$ being variable) with a diverse instrumentation option.
+We add instrument embedding~\cite{zhao2023qa} and relative positional embedding~\cite{huang2018music} to the track axis, where 34 instrument classes~\cite{manilow2019cutting} are supported.
+We add music timing condition~\cite{dhariwal2020jukebox} to the time axis, which encodes the positions in a training excerpt as fractions of the complete song, helping the model capture the overall structure of a song.